-Alabama's 2008 IMR of 9.5 (612) infant deaths per 1,000 live births is a decrease from the 2007 rate of 10.0 (641), and an increase when compared to the historical low 2004 rate of 8.7 (516).
+Alabama's 2009 IMR of 8.2 (513) infant deaths per 1,000 live births is a decrease from the

-1 Alabama statistics referred to in this report were obtained from the ADPH Center for Health Statistics.
+1Alabama statistics referred to in this report were obtained from the ADPH Center for Health Statistics.

-The highest IMR in 2008 was found in Conecuh County with a rate of 20.7 deaths per 1,000 live births.
+2008 rate of 9.5 (612).
+It is the lowest IMR in the history of the state.
+The highest rate in 2009 was found in Cleburne County with a rate of 27.5 deaths per 1,000 live births.

 The difference between Alabama's IMR for black infants and white infants continues to be significant.
 This disparity is evidence that concerted efforts are needed to address the factors that contribute to poor outcomes of pregnancy for many black mothers.
-At 14.1, the IMR for blacks decreased from the 14.6 rate of 2007; however, this is 85.5 percent higher than the rate for white infants.
-The IMR for white infants, 7.6, decreased from the 2007 rate of 8.0.
+At 13.3, the IMR for blacks decreased from the 14.1 rate of 2008; however, this is 114.5 percent higher than the rate for white infants.
+The IMR for white infants, 6.2, decreased from the 2008 rate of 7.6.